tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
     pkR = Deserialize(ECHConfig.public_key)
-    enc, context = SetupPSKS(
+    enc, context = SetupPSKS(pkR, "tls13 ech hrr\0" + ECHConfig,
-        pkR, "tls13 ech hrr", ech_hrr_key, "hrr key")
+                             ech_hrr_key, "hrr key")
 ~~~

+The `info` parameter to SetupPSKS is the concatenation of "tls13 ech hrr", a zero byte, and the serialized ECHConfig.
 Clients then encrypt the second ClientHelloInner using this new HPKE context.
 In doing so, the encrypted value is also authenticated by ech_hrr_key.
-The rationale for this is described in {{flow-hrr-hijack}}.
+The rationale for this is described in
+{{flow-hrr-hijack}}.

 Client-facing servers perform the corresponding process when decrypting second ClientHelloInner messages.
 In particular, upon receipt of a second ClientHello